bjoluc/cubase-mcu-midiremote/readme.md

 - Like in the MCU default mapping, the 8 channel type buttons apply MixConsole channel visibility presets 1-8.
 In the likely case that you you don't want to waste 8 prominent buttons for loading visibility presets, feel free to re-assign some buttons in the MIDI Remote Mapping Assistant.
 - The Channel Left/Right buttons below the Fader Bank buttons do not navigate between encoder parameter pages, but move the fader bank left/right by one channel.
 Navigating parameter banks can be achieved by pressing the respective Encoder Assign button multiple times to cycle through the available parameter pages in a round-robin fashion.
 - Pressing "Shift + Edit" closes all plugin windows instead of only the currently active window (I couldn't find a command to "close the currently active window").
 - The "Instrument" and "Master" buttons are assigned to the handy MixConsole History Undo and Redo commands, respectively.
 In the default MCU mapping, they would activate instrument and main effects encoder assignments.
-I never really found a use case for these encoder assignments and I think they are more complicated than using the mouse for the same tasks.
+I find using these on the X-Touch more complicated than using the mouse for the same tasks and hence didn't implement them.

 ## Setup